Denmark at the 1968 Winter Olympics

 Denmark sent a delegation to compete at the 1968 Winter Olympics in Grenoble, France from 6–18 February 1968.
-This was Denmark's fifth time participating at a Winter Olympic Games.
+This was Denmark's fifth time participating in the Winter Olympic Games.
 The delegation consisted of three cross-country skiers; Apollo Lynge, Kirsten Carlsen, and Svend Carlsen.
 The men both competed in the 15 and 30 km races; Kirsten Carlsen competed in the 5 km and 10 km races.
 She had the best performance of any of them with her 32nd-place finish in the 10 km event.

 Background

 Denmark has been part of the Olympic movement since the beginning, having sent three athletes to the first modern Olympics in 1896.
 Since then, the only Summer Olympic Games they have missed is the 1904 Summer Olympics.
 Denmark first competed at the Winter Olympics at the 1948 Winter Olympics.
 Grenoble was accordingly their fifth time participating in the Winter Olympics.
 Denmark has won at least one medal in every Summer Olympics they have participated in, but won a medal in the Winter Olympics only once, in 1998 at Nagano in the sport of curling.
 The 1968 Winter Olympics were held from 6–18 February 1968; a total of 1,158 athletes competed representing 37 National Olympic Committees.
 The Danish delegation to Grenoble consisted of three cross-country skiers; Apollo Lynge, Kirsten Carlsen, and Svend Carlsen.
 Kirsten Carlsen was the flagbearer for the opening ceremony.
 The two Carlsens' were husband and wife.